syncfusion-content/wpf-docs/wpf/SfDataGrid/MVVM.md

 This section will demonstrate how to bind the items in the SfDataGrid using MVVM.

-## How to bind the SelectedItem property of SfDataGrid?
+## How to

+### Bind the SelectedItem property of SfDataGrid

-To bind the [SelectedItem ](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectedItem.html# "")property directly to the SfDataGrid by setting `SfDataGrid.SelectedItem` property.
+You can bind the [SelectedItem ](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectedItem.html# "") property directly to the SfDataGrid by setting the `SfDataGrid.SelectedItem` property.

 {% tabs %}
 {% highlight xaml %}